 Teaching staff are always happy to see parents but we would ask that you try to avoid the very busy morning session and pop in to speak to teachers at the end of the day, unless of course, the matter is urgent.

-Mrs Billingham, our Pastoral Support Manager, is usually outside at the start of the day to meet and greet parents and pupils informally.
+Mr Rawson, our Deputy Head, is usually outside at the start of the day to meet and greet parents and pupils informally.

-If you need to see the Headteacher you may need to make an appointment.
+If you wish to see the Headteacher you may need to make an appointment.

 We do encourage parents to come into school as often as they wish to see the good work that the children are producing and to look at displays etc, and if you would be interested in helping in the school we would be more than happy to see you!

 At Donnington Wood CE Junior School, we recognise that your child is your responsibility and their safety and well-being your concern.
 We wish to work in partnership with you, and we will share successes with you, and discuss with you any concerns that we may have.

 Since your child’s welfare is also our first priority, there may be rare occasions when our concern for your child means that we have to consult other agencies.
 We will endeavor to contact you in the first instance and share our concerns and where possible, seek your consent to a referral being made to Children’s Social Care.

 However, this will only be done where we believe that such discussion will not place your child at further or increased risk of significant harm.
 The welfare of the child will be paramount and will override any other considerations where we consider that to be the case.

 The procedures we follow are those laid down by the Telford & Wrekin Safeguarding Children Board.
 The school has adopted both Child Protection and Anti Bullying Policies for the safety of all.